Man at desk contiplating the projects failure 1024x614

 On average, three out of ten IT projects fail among companies that aren’t in the top 25% of technology producers (1).
 Of those projects that succeed, more than half of them eventually cost almost 200% of their original estimates (2).
 The IT sector is booming and IT projects are plentiful, yet as many as a third of these projects are put to rest before they are ever completed.

 Failure of a software project is expensive, damaging to company morale, and can cause some companies to fail outright.
-The challenges that IT companies face are numerous, and the reasons that software projects fail are varied.
+The challenges that IT companies face are numerous, and the reasons that software projects fail are varied, often falling under the broader category of software development failures.
 Understanding the causes behind these problems can help your company succeed, and may elevate your company into the upper levels of the tech world.

 Why Do Software Projects Fail?

 In any given software project, there are many things that can go wrong.
+Software developers often face challenges and pitfalls that can lead to project failure.
 Everything must be in sync for a software project to be successful, from the upper levels of management all the way down through the many ranks of staff.
 Below, we’ve covered the most common reasons that software projects fail.

 Poor Planning